materialsproject/pymatgen/docs/index.rst

 Stable version
 --------------

+.. note:: Install numpy first.

+    You may need to install numpy before installing pymatgen as numpy's distutils is needed to compile the spglib and pyhull dependencies.

 The version at the Python Package Index (PyPI) is always the latest stable release that will be hopefully, be relatively bug-free.
 The easiest way to install pymatgen on any system is to use easy_install or pip, as follows::